zentrocdot/LibreOffice/README.md

 The configuration file <code>autogen.input</code> is called automatically.
 Make sure, that you do not use a <code>autogen.input</code> in the first run.

 > [!TIP]
-> The configuration file <code>autogen.input</code> is called automatically.
-Make sure, that you do not use a autogen.input in the first run.
+> As I have explained the configuration file <code>autogen.input</code> is called automatically.
+Do not use a <code>autogen.input</code> configuration file in the first run.
+This approach has proved successful.

 Run first to get a working build:

     make